To say motherhood’s fraught with emotion is an understatement! Of course, motherhood starts out as an emotional experience right from the beginning.

 This concept of a mother as a gardener has such a critically important message and has been the drumbeat of the parenting program at Wright for over twenty years.

-Dr. Bob Wright is consistently cautioning mothers on the parent and child trainings to loosen the reigns and let their children express their emotions, feel their feelings and make mistakes so they can learn from them.
+Dr. Bob Wright is consistently cautioning mothers on the parent and child training to loosen the reigns and let their children express their emotions, feel their feelings and make mistakes so they can learn from them.

 During the parenting weekend retreat, Bob was conveying this concept and proposed the children, ages 5-12, cook the entire breakfast on their own for the over thirty participants and with no help from their parent (overseen by staff).